Chart Color Schemes

 Subiaco features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Subiaco's dwelling structure, as per the latest Census, consisted of 38.8% houses and 61.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 37.1% houses and 62.9% other dwellings.
-Home ownership in Subiaco stood at 29.3%, with mortgaged dwellings at 24.6% and rented dwellings at 46.1%.
+Subiaco's dwelling structure, as per the latest Census, comprised 38.8% houses and 61.2% other dwellings.
+In comparison, Perth metro had 37.1% houses and 62.9% other dwellings.
+Home ownership in Subiaco was at 29.3%, with mortgaged dwellings at 24.6% and rented ones at 46.1%.
 The median monthly mortgage repayment was $2,498, higher than Perth metro's average of $2,167.
 Median weekly rent in Subiaco was $438, compared to Perth metro's $390.
-Nationally, Subiaco's mortgage repayments were significantly higher than the Australian average of $1,863, and rents substantially above the national figure of $375.
+Nationally, Subiaco's mortgage repayments were significantly higher at $2,498 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing